 Your identity at UVM: Students at UVM can specify the first name and pronoun they want used on campus.
-For information on how to update your preferred name and personal pronouns as well as keeping your legal name private, see: https://www.uvm.edu/registrar/name-and-pronouns.
-For UVM policy on lived name and pronouns, see: https://go.uvm.edu/lnpr.
+For information on how to update your preferred name and personal pronouns as well as keeping your legal name private, and UVM policy on lived name and pronouns, see: https://go.uvm.edu/lnpr.